Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 2. When one sends coins, a transaction is created.
 Inputs of the transaction will reference outputs from previous transaction(s).
 Every input will store a public key (not hashed) and a signature of the whole transaction.
 3. Other nodes in the Bitcoin network that receive the transaction will verify it.
 Besides other things, they will check that: the hash of the public key in an input matches the hash of the referenced output (this ensures that the sender spends only coins belonging to them); the signature is correct (this ensures that the transaction is created by the real owner of the coins).
 4. When a miner node is ready to mine a new block, it'll put the transaction in a block and start mining it.
-5. When the blocked is mined, every other node in the network receives a messages saying the block is mined and adds the block the blockchain.
+5. When the blocked is mined, every other node in the network receives a message saying the block is mined and adds the block to the blockchain.
 6. After a block is added to the blockchain, the transaction is completed, its outputs can be referenced in new transactions.

 ## Elliptic Curve Cryptography
-As described above, public and private keys are sequence of random bytes.
+As described above, public and private keys are sequences of random bytes.
 Since it's private keys that are used to identify owners of coins, there's a required condition: the randomness algorithm must produce truly random bytes.
 We don't want to accidentally generate a private key that's owned by someone else.

 Bitcoin uses elliptic curves to generate private keys.
 Elliptic curves is a complex mathematical concept, which we're not going to explain in details here (if you're curious, check out [this gentle introduction to elliptic curves](http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/) WARNING: Math formulas!).
 What we need to know is that these curves can be used to generate really big and random numbers.
 The curve used by Bitcoin can randomly pick a number between 0 and 2²⁵⁶ (which is approximately 10⁷⁷, when there are between 10⁷⁸ and 10⁸² atoms in the visible universe).
 Such a huge upper limit means that it's almost impossible to generate the same private key twice.